kyle-p-may/ba_radioinputs/README.md

     3. p1/p2 should be on the same frequency.
     4. p2 tries to page down again.
     5. p2 should be at the same frequency still.
+7. Test Flow H
+    1. p1 tap page up input twice as quickly as possible.
+    2. p1 should have paged twice, rather than once.
+7. Test Flow I
+    1. p1 tap page down input twice as quickly as possible.
+    2. p1 should have paged twice, rather than once.

 ## Testing Localization
 Each language should be selected, and then: